 - Emergency grants are funded by the Student-to-Student fee assessed to graduate students.
 The Graduate College receives a part of these funds to finance the emergency grant program.
 Funding of individual applications must, therefore, be limited, due to the resources available.

 - Award decisions will be made based on the applicant’s individual situation, but amounts awarded are subject to limitations and the applicant may not receive the total amount requested.
-Grants will generally be no more than $500 due to limited funds available; however, when completing the application the total amount requested, even if over $500, should be indicated on the form.
+Grants will generally be no more than $500 due to limited funds available; however, when completing the application the total amount requested, even if over $500, may be indicated on the form.
 The approved amount will not be greater than the documented expense (e.g., amount for dental procedure not covered by insurance).
 It is not within the scope of this grant to fund expected maintenance doctor’s (or other) expenses, even if not covered by insurance, unless there may be other contributing circumstances.

 - International students are eligible to apply.